amshashankk/Docker-Project/README.md

 3. Downloading required images:

     Pulling MySQL Image:
-        Use docker pull mysql:5.6 to download the mysql version 5.6 image to use as a database server.
+        Use $docker pull mysql:5.6 to download the mysql version 5.6 image to use as a database server.
         To know more about MySQL Image go to this page: https://hub.docker.com/_/mysql Pulling Joomla Image:
         Use docker pull joomla:3.9-php7.2-apache to download the Joomla Image in which php and apache server is already preconfigured.